demo01 of Im2mesh package

 vert2 - Node data (2nd order element).
 P-by-2 array.
 Due to new vertices, the length of vert2 is much longer than vert.

-vert2(i,1:2) = [x_coordinate, y_coordinate] of the i-th node
+vert2(i,1:2) = x_coordinate, y_coordinate of the i-th node

 tria2 - Node numbering for each triangle (2nd order element).
 M-by-6 array.

-tria2(j,1:6) = [node_numbering_of_6_nodes] of the j-th element
+tria2(j,1:6) = node numbering of 6 nodes of the j-th element

 You can also plot mesh using function plotMeshes, or eveluate mesh quality using function tricost.